Gabriel Cano de Aponte: Life

+On 5 January 1716 he married again, this time with María Francisca Velaz de Medrano Navarra y Puelles, in the city of Pamplona.
+María Francisca Vélaz de Medrano was 24 years old, while he was already in his fifties.
+She was the daughter of María de Larrea and José Vélaz de Medrano y Navarra, 4th Viscount of Azpa, Lord of Mendillori and the town of Autol.
+The marital agreements were formalized on January 5, 1716, with the bride's father contributing a dowry of 3,000 ducats, charged as an encumbrance on his entail, plus 4,000 pesos in jewelry.
+They had two sons: José Antonio de Aponte y Medrano and Juan Gabriel de Aponte y Medrano.
+They travelled together to Chile to assume his position, arriving to Santiago on 17 December 1717.

+His wife Mariá Francisca Vélaz de Medrano was reported to be a skillful keyboard performer.

 As governor of Chile

 In a flare up of the Arauco War he fought the Mapuche toqui Vilumilla in the Mapuche Uprising of 1723.
 It was ended with the Peace of Negrete in 1726.

 In 1725, Governor Cano attempted to repress contraband, without complete success, due to the wit and skills of the French and Dutch merchants and the complicity of some of the Kingdom's influential citizens.

 Death

 As a soldier, Cano was an innovative horseman, and historians have documented Cano's "inclination for unbridled fun and equestrian exercises".
-On July 26, 1733, while he was participating in a game on horseback, Cano suffered an equestrian accident when he fell with his horse and was crushed by it.
-The sequence of events that caused his death three months later are unclear, but what is clear is that Cano was badly injured and never recovered, dying on November 11 of the same year.
+On 26 July 1733, while he was participating in a game on horseback, Cano suffered an equestrian accident when he fell with his horse and was crushed by it.
+The sequence of events that caused his death three months later are unclear, but what is clear is that Cano was badly injured and never recovered, dying on 11 November the same year.

 It has been stated that a spinal lesion caused by the accident kept him bedridden for a period of three months, clear in reason and with intense pain, before his death.
 However, there is no evidence that conveys any typical sign associated to spinal injury following the accident.
 Therefore, it is possible that Cano suffered a complex pelvic ring fracture.
 The fact that he was prostrated, lucid, but suffered intense pain best sustains the hypothesis of a pelvic fracture.
 After the initial period, one of the most common causes of death resulting from a pelvic fracture is deep venous thrombosis with secondary pulmonary thrombo-embolism.
 This must have been the sequence of events that most probably caused Cano de Aponte's death.